 The MSU Emerging Scholars program is an undergraduate research opportunity that places incoming first-year students demonstrating high financial need to work as undergraduate research assistants with faculty.
 The program aims to help students become more deeply engaged in their education through meaningful employment that connects them to faculty, introduces them to an academic discipline, and develops academic, organizational, and social skills useful to college and future work settings.
 Students in this program will learn about working in a research environment, while also exploring academic success strategies.

 Students who complete the program will be better positioned to seek additional experiences that can enhance their undergraduate education, may continue with their current research placement, and will have created a network of peers and resources that they can utilize during their time at MSU.

-For students interested in learning more about how to apply for the program, contact Lizzy King at email@example.com or 517-884-1559.
+During the 2018-19 academic year, research projects will be available for students in the Colleges of Agriculture & Natural Resources, Natural Science, and Social Science.
+For students or faculty interested in learning more about how to apply for the program, contact Lizzy King at firstname.lastname@example.org or 517-884-1559.

 Undergraduate Research Workshops

 Workshops designed to help you reach your goals for research as an undergraduate are offered each fall and spring semester.
 See Events page for the 2018-19 workshop schedule.

 - Integrity in Undergraduate Research and Creative Activities

 - Unpacking your Research Experience